nim-lang/Nim/web/download.rst

 ----------

-The `official Docker images <https://hub.docker.com/r/nimlang/nim/>`_ are published Docker Hub and include the compiler and Nimble.
+The `official Docker images <https://hub.docker.com/r/nimlang/nim/>`_ are published on Docker Hub and include the compiler and Nimble.
 There are images for standalone scripts as well as Nimble packages.

 Get the latest stable image::